nguyenanhnhan/Attire/README.md

 # Codeigniter Twig #
 ---

 CI-Twig it's a simple implementation of Twig/Assetic template engine for CodeIgniter 3.0.
-It supports themes, layouts, templates for regular apps and also for apps that use HMVC.
-It's gonna make your life easier for developing and maintaining your CodeIgniter applications where themes and structured templates are necessary.
+It supports theme, layouts, templates for regular apps and also for apps that use HMVC.
+It's gonna make your life easier for developing and maintaining your CodeIgniter applications where theme and structured templates are necessary.

 With CI-Twig you can separately set the theme, layout, template and even the assets for each page.
 Also this does not replace CodeIgniter's default views, so you can still load views as such as: $this->load->view().